 When candidates are engaged in the investigative process, reviewing concepts and business models, a major milestone occurs with the receipt of the franchise disclosure document—commonly referred to in the industry by its initials, FDD.
 The following is an explanation of its contents and how to use this information to your advantage.
 It’s highly recommended that you seek professional legal and/or accounting services to ensure you have a clear understanding of each section’s meaning.

-According to Canadian law, franchisors must supply any franchise candidate with a copy of the FDD (with signature receipt required) at least 14 days prior to signing an agreement of sale or payment.
-Similar to the U.S., FDD’s are broken down into 23 distinct sections, or Items.
+According to Canadian law, franchisors must supply any franchise candidate with a copy of the FDD (signature receipt required) at least 14 days prior to signing an agreement of sale or payment.
+Similar to the United States, FDDs are broken down into 23 distinct sections, or Items.
 For an “A-to-Z” summary of each individual item, you may refer to this blog post from SmallBizTrends.com.
-Below are the key sections requiring a thorough review:
+However, below you will find a quick summation of five key sections.

 If you want to know exactly how the roles of franchisor and franchisee go together, this is the section that spells out everyone’s obligations to one another.
 This can vary quite a bit depending on the brand, so be sure to ask questions if you’re unsure of a certain responsibility in the operational process.